-World Cup 2019: Pradeep, Malinga help Sri Lanka edge out Afghanistan by 34 runs
+World Cup: Pradeep, Malinga help Sri Lanka edge out Afghanistan by 34 runs in rain-hit contest

-Sri Lanka beat Afghanistan by 34 runs in a topsy-turvy low-scoring contest in Cardiff to get their first points on the board in the World Cup.
-Chasing 187 after a rain delay, Afghanistan were bowled out for 152 in the 33rd over.
+Afghanistan bowled well to dismiss the 1996 World Cup champions for just 201.
+But faced with a rain-revised target of 187 in 41 overs under the Duckworth-Lewis method, Afghanistan – bidding for just their second win in a World Cup match and first over a Test nation – slumped to 152 all out.

-Nuwan Pradeep (4/31) got the Lankans off to a dream start before veteran Lasith Malinga (3/39) returned to clean up the tail.
-The Afghans put up a valiant fight through a fighting sixth wicket stand between Gulbadain Naib and Najibullah Zadran (43).
+Nuwan Pradeep took four for 31 while veteran quick Lasith Malinga (three for 39) ended the match when a trademark yorker bowled Hamid Hassan.

-Earlier, Mohammad Nabi ran through a panic-stricken Sri Lanka top order in the World Cup on Tuesday as Afghanistan bowled their struggling opponents out for 201 in a rain-affected match in Cardiff.
+Earlier, Mohammad Nabi ran through a panic-stricken Sri Lanka top order in the World Cup on Tuesday as Afghanistan bowled their struggling opponents out for 201.

 Sri Lanka came out of the blocks quickly under leaden skies, reaching 144/1 before the halfway point of their innings and were on course for a morale-boosting big score against the unfancied Afghans.